 |Additional CO2 displaced annually||0||6,170 lbs.
 CO2|

-* Compared to Eversource Basic Service’s residential rate July 2018 to December 2018, which offers no additional renewable energy above what the State requires.
+* Compared to Eversource Basic Service’s residential rate Jan 2019 to June 2019, which offers no additional renewable energy above what the State requires.
 A typical household is estimated to consume about 600 kWh of electricity per month.
-Because Eversource changes its supply rates every six months, the price difference of approximately $2.70 more per week is not guaranteed.
+Because Eversource changes its supply rates every six months, the price difference is not guaranteed.
 Carbon displacement calculation is based on 2015 marginal emissions rate of 857 pounds carbon dioxide per one megawatt hour.